Lightstreamer/Lightstreamer-example-Portfolio-client-dojo/README.md

 * The the *Dojo Toolkit Portfolio Demo*, needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java)).
 As a prerequisite, the full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instructions in [Install the Portfolio Demo](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
 * Download this project.
-* Build a file to be named `lightstreamer_namespace.js` with the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html) and put it in the `src` folder of the project.<br>
+* Build a file to be named `lightstreamer_namespace.js` with the provided generator and put it in the `src` folder of the project;
+  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
   Be sure to include the LightstreamerClient, Subscription, ConnectionSharing, and StatusWidget modules and to use the "Use AMD with namespaced names" version.
 * Download the [Dojo Toolkit](http://download.dojotoolkit.org) and copy the `dojox` folder from the package to the `src` folder of the project.
 The demo requires the Dojo Toolkit v.1.8 or higher.
 * Using the [CommonJS Package Manager](https://github.com/kriszyp/cpm) install dgrid, dijit, and lightstreamer-store in the `src` folder of the project; dependencies for these packages will be automatically resolved by the cpm process:
     * `> cpm install dgrid 0.3.8`